Automobile

 • Misfiring may occur due to leakage.
 This is because the variation of voltage in the wiring can occur.

-• The system is more expensive compare to other types of ignition systems.
+• The system is more expensive compared to other types of ignition systems.

 Read more: Things you need to know about Turbocharged Engines

-In conclusion, a magneto ignition system is a great development on spark-ignition engines, and other internal combustion equipment.
-We have look in-depth on the definition, function, and the component of the ignition system. we also covered its working, as well as its advantages and disadvantages where we said it requires less maintenance and no battery is employed.
+In conclusion, a magneto ignition system is a great development on spark-ignition engines and other internal combustion equipment.
+We have looked in-depth at the definition, function, and components of the ignition system. we also covered its working, as well as its advantages and disadvantages where we said it requires less maintenance and no battery is employed.
 We also saw that it provides poor quality spark at first start because of the low speed it experiences.